brandkap/brandkap.github.io/work/date-picker.md

   src="/assets/images/date-picker/selector.gif"
-  alt="An animation showing individual date selections in the DatePicker calendar view" title="Aperiodic date selection" caption="A click and pick date selector solves the main paint point of not being able to schedule aperiodic events."
+  alt="An animation showing individual date selections in the DatePicker calendar view" title="Aperiodic date selection" caption="A click and pick date selector solves the main point of not being able to schedule aperiodic events."
 %}

 ## Improving interactions